Loading...

 The Problem

-You open a news app and get a headline designed to make you angry.
-You scroll social media and find arguments designed to make you right.
+You open a news app and the headline is engineered to make you angry.
+You scroll social media and the replies are engineered to make you right.
 Neither one wants you to think.
 Both want you to react.

-Newsrooms cut investigative staff by 57% since 2008.
+American newsrooms cut their investigative staff by 57% after 2008.
 The reporters left behind cover more with less.
-What fills the gap?
-Aggregation, opinion dressed as analysis, and algorithms that reward engagement over accuracy.
+What fills the gap is aggregation, opinion wearing the costume of analysis, and algorithms that reward the hottest take over the most accurate one.

-You know this already.
-You feel it every time you read something and think: "I bet there's more to this story."
+You already know this.
+You feel it every time you close a tab and think, "I bet there is more to that story."
 There usually is.
-But finding it takes hours you don't have and skills most people never learned.
+Finding it takes hours you do not have and skills most people never learned.

 Layer One

-The Reporter searches the live web, verifies sources, and delivers a briefing you can trust.
+The Reporter searches the live web, pulls primary sources, and hands you a briefing you can trace back to its origin.
 No editorial slant.
 No agenda.
-Sourced, cited, structured.
-The foundation.
+Sourced, cited, and structured.
+This is the foundation everything else sits on.

 Layer Two